Linaro/lava/doc/v2/installing_on_debian.rst

          typically have no LAVA packages outside of a Debian release freeze.

+.. [#f2] `sid` is the name of the unstable suite which never gets
+         released but acts as a feed for ``testing``.
+As the name suggests, ``unstable`` can be broken without warning and installation of complex packages like LAVA can often fail.
+         Unstable is **never** recommended for production instances of any software, including LAVA.

+.. [#f3] `bullseye` is the name of the next Debian release after Buster,
+         which is supported automatically via uploads to Sid (unstable).
+Bullseye is not recommended for production instances of LAVA.

+         When bullseye is released as Debian 11, it will use the suite name ``stable``, testing will get the codename of the next Debian stable release, and Buster will become ``oldstable``.

+.. [#f4] `buster` is the name of the stable version of Debian.
+LAVA is fully
+         supported on this Debian version.
+It's recommended to use Buster for production instances.

-.. [#f2] `stretch` was released on 17th June 2017.
+.. [#f5] `stretch` was released on 17th June 2017.
 All updates to LAVA
          packages for Stretch will be made using `stretch-backports`_.
          Systems using Debian Stretch are recommended to enable stretch-backports.
-LAVA packages and dependencies which are installed using stretch-backports are **fully supported** by upstream and are the same codebase as the relevant production release available from the :ref:`lava_repositories`.
-Stretch
-         continues to receive point releases and LAVA remains supported for each point release of Debian.

-.. [#f3] Jessie was released on April 25th, 2015 and security support
-         for Jessie terminated during 2018.
-LAVA software has removed support for building and installing in Jessie as part of the move to :ref:`Python3 <lava_python3>`.

-.. [#f4] `buster` is the name of the next Debian release after Stretch,
-         which is supported automatically via uploads to Sid (unstable).
-Buster is **not** recommended for production instances of LAVA at this time.
-The release process for buster started in Jan 2019.

-         When buster is released as Debian 10, it will use the suite name ``stable``, testing will get the codename of the next Debian stable release, **bullseye**, and Stretch will become ``oldstable``.

-.. [#f5] `sid` is the name of the unstable suite which never gets
-         released but acts as a feed for ``testing``.
-As the name suggests, ``unstable`` can be broken without warning and installation of complex packages like LAVA can often fail.
-         Unstable is **never** recommended for production instances of any software, including LAVA.
+         The support for Stretch will be dropped in early 2020.

 .. _experimental: https://wiki.debian.org/DebianExperimental